 In terms of relaxation and recreation, Gibraltar has six beaches on the shoreline, the most popular being Catalan Bay and Camp Bay, and Little Bay.
 The nearby Marina Bay is a centre for local activities, particularly if you’re a dolphin lover, with tours such as Dolphin Adventure, Dolphin World and Dolphin Safari.

-The food and drink on the Rock is also excellent, offering a diverse range of cuisine from Italian to French, Moroccan and, of course, Spanish.
+The food and drink on the Rock are also excellent, offering a diverse range of cuisine from Italian to French, Moroccan and, of course, Spanish.
 Main Street is the place to go for the best selection of eateries.
 Indeed, this thoroughfare is also the chief shopping location and, with all goods duty-free, Gibraltar is really a paradise for the shopaholic and perfect for provisions if you’re on a long backpacking voyage.

-Due to the Spanish government’s relaxation of border controls in late 2006, Gibraltar can be reached on ground via mainland Spain.
+Due to the Spanish government’s relaxation of border controls in late 2006, Gibraltar can be reached via mainland Spain.
 The quickest method if you’re travelling from outside Spain is to fly to Gibraltar Airport, which runs a very limited service but travels to Madrid courtesy of British Airways and Iberia Airlines and to London courtesy of British Airways and Monarch Airlines.

 Once inside Gibraltar, the main form of transportation is the car, but there is an extensive bus service and taxis are available.
 It is important to remember that, although a British territory, driving is done on the right-hand side of the road and speed limit is 50 km/h.
 Caution should also be taken if driving, as the roads are narrow.

 Driving in Gibraltar

 If you need to rent a car, you can check AutoEurope or Europcar to compare offers from the major car rental agencies in the region.
 Before deciding, read more about what to expect of driving in Europe.

 Health and Safety in Gibraltar